YanhqZ/ns_keyed_archived/README.md

   // unarchive the byte array back to the original data
   //
-  // You can also use NSKeyedArchiver.unarchive(File) to unarchive from a file final decoded = NSKeyedArchiver.unarchiveFromByte(bytes);
+  // You can use NSKeyedArchiver.unarchive(file.readAsBytesSync()) to unarchive from a file final decoded = NSKeyedArchiver.unarchive(bytes);

   assert(data == decoded);
 }